 Step 1: Whisk together the dry ingredients in a medium bowl.

 Step 3: Grate the butter into the dry mix.
 Combine thoroughly with a fork.
+Use your hands if necessary to break up any large clumps of butter.
 Mix should resemble very small, flour coated peas.

-Step 4: Stir the buttermilk mixture into the flour/butter blend with the fork.
+Step 4: Stir the buttermilk mixture into the flour/butter blend with the fork or sturdy spoon.
 Use your hands to fully integrate all ingredients if necessary.
 If the dough is too dry, add more buttermilk one teaspoon at a time until the flour is fully incorporated.
-Knead dough into a rough ball that will be a bit sticky.
-If the dough is too sticky to slice, refrigerate for about 10-15 minutes.
+Keep the dough in the bowl and knead into a rough ball that will be a bit sticky.
+Cover and refrigerate for about 10-15 minutes.
 Tip: it helps to wet the knife before slicing.

 Step 5: Place the dough ball onto the parchment lined baking sheet.
 Flatten slightly into a disk shape that is about four inches in diameter and about 1-1.5 inches thick.
 Slice into 8 equal wedges and place about 1 inch apart.

 Optional: You may brush the scones with melted butter, cream, buttermilk and/or sprinkle with coarse sugar or leave them naked before you bake them.
 Alternatively, sprinkle with sugar before you bake them and brush with your liquid of choice just after they come out of the oven.

 Step 6: Bake in a preheated oven, Convection 425 F/220 C for 12-13 minutes.
 If not using convection, you may need to bake a minute or two longer.
 Either way, it’s best to check your scones after 12 minutes!